[Core Rules] Warhammer Fantasy 1e (1986)

 To illustrate this process further, let us continue on with Jaeger von Saufmarchen.
 Jaeger will be a spry lad and thus we shall roll 6d6, making him 20 years old and thus granting him no bonus skills.
 After taking a look at his stats we decide that he would do well as a Ranger.
 We roll d4 for starting skills, modified by zero, and get 1.
 Jaeger has 1 starting skill, we roll on the Ranger skill and get Drive Cart.
 Very promising indeed!

 Last and most importantly is to determine the career your character occupied before making the big step and choosing the illustrious path of Adventure!
 Each class has its own random table and the game recommends that, especially for starting characters, occupation is selected randomly!
 And what a grand assortment it is.
 Each class has between 14-17 starting occupations, each with a selection of skills, starting equipment and occasionally the odd special rule.
-Some skills like the Entertainer or Thief, can be further subdivided into different specialities.
+Some skills like the Entertainer or Thief, can be further subdivided into different specialties.
 In keeping with the general feel of Warhammer Fantasy, fortune plays a very large role in the process and the occupations are NOT BALANCED AT ALL.
 You have as much chance starting out as a former Bounty Hunter or Dwarven Troll-Slayer, well-trained and heavily armed as you have as a Pedlar, Herbalist, Rat-catcher (actually a pretty good occupation, however ignoble) or a Servant.

 Some of these are amazing.
 The Agitator with his backpack of Pamphlets and his talent for rabble-rousing.
 The Protagonist who is hired to pick fights with people.
 The Grave-robber, the Circus-Strongman.

 The occupations offer an astonishingly diverse number of backgrounds and cover a great many professions within the Old World, thus ensuring that each new party will feel diverse and new as well as fleshing out the Grim and Perilous World of Warhammer Fantasy.
-A point that needs to be adressed is that all these occupations are fairly street-level, meaning your characters are not super-heroes when they begin.
+A point that needs to be addressed is that all these occupations are fairly street-level, meaning your characters are not super-heroes when they begin.
 You might be an unusually tough Pit-Fighter or even a Noble or a Wizard’s Apprentice, but you are by no means a match for a Knight of Sigmar, a Witchfinder or a Wizard.
 You are street-level punks that chose the profession of adventurer in search of something better, or, more commonly, to escape a dire fate.

 Some of the starting skills are really fucking cool and very rare.
 For example, a Fire-eater has an extra attack that involves drinking alcohol and spitting fire.
 The Circus Strongman gains extra Strength but needs to spend 150% on food or lose this bonus until his diet is resumed for a month.
 And of course, the noble Ratcatcher starts the game in the possesion of a small but Vicious Dog.